Deep-neural-network approach to solving the ab initio nuclear structure problem

 The expressive power of FeynmanNet is further highlighted for a larger system $^{16}$O. Such a system is too large for the HH method, so we benchmark our results with the AFDMC approach~\cite{Schiavilla2021Phys.Rev.C054003}.
 One can see that the energy given by FeynmanNet is lower than the AFDMC energy by more than 1 MeV (Fig.~\ref{fig2}c).
 Note that the AFDMC calculations adopt the constrained-path approximation to mitigate the fermion-sign problem in imaginary-time propagations, and therefore could not solve the ground state exactly~\cite{Wiringa2000Phys.Rev.C014001}.
 In contrast, the strong expressive power of FeynmanNet allows a variational approach to reach accurate solutions without performing imaginary-time propagations.

 Moreover, the calculation of $^4$He with the NLO Hamiltonian demonstrates the ability of FeynmanNet to deal with tensor and spin-orbit forces (Fig.~\ref{fig2}d).
-It is remarkable that FeynmanNet reaches an accuracy of $\sim 50$ keV after training for only 200 iterations, and the energy obtained after $500$ iterations is consistent with the HH value within 30 keV.
+The NLO Hamiltonian has lower symmetries than the LO one.
+At LO, the spatial and spin angular momenta, namely $\bm L$ and $\bm S$, are respectively conserved in addition to the total angular momentum $\bm J$.
+However, they are broken by the tensor and spin-orbit forces introduced at NLO.
+Despite these difficulties, it is remarkable that the number of iterations for convergence of FeynmanNet at NLO is similar to that at LO.
+FeynmanNet reaches an accuracy of $\simeq 50$ keV after training for only 200 iterations, and the energy obtained after 500 iterations is consistent with the HH value within 30 keV.